Legal issues in airsoft: Canada

 In Manitoba, Saskatchewan, Ontario, British Columbia, and Quebec, the minimum age to purchase an airsoft gun is 18.
+Regardless, most (if not all) airsoft stores will refuse to sell airsoft guns to anyone who is underage.
 Children under that age are still able to use airsoft guns but only if supervised by someone over 18.

-Overseas/international retailers may sell Canadian-ready guns, or offer services to make them meet Canada's requirements.
+International retailers may sell Canadian-ready guns, or offer services to make them meet Canada's import requirements.
+Depending on the type of airsoft gun, this involves installing an extended inner barrel or a stiffer spring.